- Explore a colorful underwater world while snorkeling in Puerto Morelos

 Day 6: Río Lagartos Biosphere Reserve

-Day 7: Isla Holbox
+Day 7: Holbox Island

-Days 8-9: Paradise on Holbox Island
+Days 8-9: Free Days on Holbox Island

 Sleep in and take it easy: you have two days to relax on the island.
 Enjoy the spectacular color of the sea, the unpaved streets, and incredibly beautiful sunsets.
 Rent a bike or a golf cart to get around, or just stay put in a hammock that swings in the breeze.
 Dine on fresh seafood and make a toast on the last night: it's the perfect ending to a perfect trip.

-Day 10: International departure
+Day 10: Depart Mexico

-Catch the ferry from Isla Holbox and transfer to Cancun International Airport to make your connection home.
+Catch the ferry from Isla Holbox and transfer to Cancún International Airport to make your connection home.
 Have a great flight!